aesara-devs/aesara/doc/extending/op.rst

   1) They must be :class:`Variable` instances.
   2) When they are types that have dtypes, they must never have an integer dtype.

-  The output gradients passed *to* `Op.grad` will also obey these constraints.
+  The output gradients passed *to* :meth:`Op.grad` will also obey these constraints.

   Integers are a tricky subject.
 Integers are the main reason for having :class:`DisconnectedType`, :class:`NullType` or zero gradient.
 When you have an